Economic Analysis March 2025 8 min read

 Update Land Development Codes

-Sanibel's strict land use regulations need flexibility in the post-storm context.
-Recommended actions include allowing reasonable height increases for flood-resistant construction and creating expedited permitting for lodging redevelopment.
+Allow reasonable height increases for flood-resistant construction and create expedited permitting for lodging redevelopment.

 Incentivize Redevelopment

-Explore tax abatements or credits for hospitality redevelopment, grants or low-interest loans for resiliency upgrades, and streamlined approval processes for lodging reconstruction projects.
+Explore tax abatements, grants or low-interest loans for resiliency upgrades, and streamlined approval processes.

-Allow consolidation of properties or joint ventures to achieve economies of scale.
-Consider permitting fractional ownership or condo-hotel hybrids to defray rebuilding costs while maintaining visitor lodging.
+Allow property consolidation or joint ventures.
+Consider permitting fractional ownership or condo-hotel hybrids.

-Pursue workforce housing solutions and provide temporary transportation or subsidies to bring in labor.
-Support the broader ecosystem of restaurants, activities, and services that visitors need.
+Pursue workforce housing solutions and provide transportation or subsidies to bring in labor for recovery.

-Establish a dedicated resilience fund to help quickly repair tourist infrastructure after future events.
-Continually revisit land-use policies to balance conservation goals with economic recovery needs.
+Establish a resilience fund for rapid repair after future events.
+Continually revisit land-use policies.

 Conclusion